Yashodha-Bhosle/booze-delivery/README.md

 # booze-delivery
-An MCA project for on-demand liquor delivery using [your tech stack]
+An MCA project for on-demand liquor delivery using MERN Stack
-# Trigger rescan